UsabilityEngineering/ThatWineIsMine/README.md

 # That Wine is Mine

-The goal of the That Wine is Mine app, is to make an accessible and friendly app that facilitates users into finding the best wine tour to their liking.
-Making sure the usability experience is the best that we can get it is very important in the school semester that we have.
-The following Design Artifacts and Phases demonstrate our work so far...
+The goal of the That Wine is Mine project, is to make a learnable and memorable app that enables users to find the best wine, wineries, and wine tours in line with their preferences.
+Making sure the user experience is the best that we can work towards is very important in assuring usability.
+The following Design Artifacts and Phases demonstrate our work so far in designing an application with consideration of the entire user experience.

 ## Team Members